kexiZeroing/kexiZeroing.github.io/src/blog/link-collection.md

 Audio input and output for the OpenAI Chat Completion API: https://simonwillison.net/2024/Oct/18/openai-audio

 AI-powered search engine that is an open source alternative to Perplexity AI: https://github.com/ItzCrazyKns/Perplexica

-For LLMs to better code with Jina API: https://github.com/jina-ai/meta-prompt

 JavaScript tokenizer for LLaMA 1 and LLaMA 2: https://github.com/belladoreai/llama-tokenizer-js